Crop Residues, their Types, Management and Uses

 Soil or wind erosion can be controlled through crop residues by reducing wind speed for soil particle movement and reducing soil surface runoff by increasing infiltration rate.

-Reduced erosion and increased water holding capacity help to boost crop yields.
+Reduced erosion and increased water-holding capacity help to boost crop yields.

 • Soil Aeration

 Crop residue cover improves soil aeration by promoting a free exchange of gases between the soil and the atmosphere.
-This is facilitated by increasing structural stability, porosity and soil drainage, further decreasing surface crusting.
+This is facilitated by increasing structural stability, porosity, and soil drainage, further decreasing surface crusting.

 • Weed control